giantswarm/starboard-exporter/README.md

 #### Report Summary

-A summary series exposes the count of checks of each status reported in a given `CISKubeBenchReport`.
+A report summary series exposes the count of checks of each status reported in a given `CISKubeBenchReport`.
 For example:

 ```shell
 starboard_exporter_ciskubebenchreport_report_summary_count{